 New York Strip Steak Panzanella

-with Arugula, Heirloom Tomatoes, and Garlic Croutons
+with Watercress, Heirloom Tomatoes, and Garlic Croutons

 Steak and salad is one of those “best of both worlds” meals: you’ve got robustly flavored, juicy meat balanced with light, bright, and cheery veggies.
-But in our version of Tuscan panzanella, it’s really the best of all worlds because you’ve also got big garlic- and herb-tossed chunks of bread gloriously drenched in a rich balsamic sauce.
+But in our version of Tuscan panzanella, it’s really the best of all worlds because you’ve also got big garlic- and herb-tossed chunks of bread that get gloriously drenched in a rich balsamic sauce.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.